-House Intel Committee releases declassified whistleblower complaint
+Whistleblower complaint says White House tried to "lock down" Ukraine call records

 White House tried to "lock down" records of call

-The complaint raises concerns about White House efforts to restrict access to the records of the July 25 call.
+The complaint raised concerns about White House efforts to restrict access to the records of the July 25 call.
 According to the complaint, "senior White House officials had intervened to 'lock down' all records of the phone call," and White House officials were "directed" to remove the electronic transcript from the computer system.
+Here's the whistleblower's description:

+In the days following the phone call, I learned from multiple U.S. officials that senior White House officials had intervened to 'lock down' all record of the phone call, especially the official word-for-word transcript of the call that was produced—as is customary—by the White House Situation Room.
+This set of actions underscored to me that the White House officials understood the gravity of what had transpired in the call.

+- White House officials told me that they were 'directed' by White House lawyers to remove the electronic transcript from the computer system in which such transcripts are typically stored for coordination, finalization, and distribution to Cabinet-level officials.Instead, the transcript was loaded into a separate electronic system that is otherwise used to store and handle classified information of an especially sensitive nature.
+One White House official described this act as an abuse of this electronic system because the call did not contain anything remotely sensitive from a national security perspective.

+The complainant said that around May 14, according to U.S. officials, Mr.Trump directed Vice President Mike Pence to cancel his trip to Ukraine for Zelensky's inauguration, and these officials said the president "made clear" that he did not want to meet with Zelesnky until he saw how Zelensky "chose to act" in office:

+I do not know whether this action was connected with the broader understanding, described in the unclassified letter, that a meeting or a phone call between the president and President Zelensky would depend on whether Zelensky showed willingness to "play ball" on issues that had been publicly aired by Mr. Lutsenko and Mr. Giuliani.

-The complaint notes that Mr. Trump praised Ukrainian Prosecutor General Yuriy Lutsenko in his call with Zelensky.
+The complaint notes that Mr. Trump had praised Ukrainian Prosecutor General Yuriy Lutsenko in his call with Zelensky.
 Lutsenko made a series of allegations in March about the 2016 election, including allegations that two of his political rivals interfered in the election on behalf of the Democratic National Committee, and that U.S. Ambassador to Ukraine Marie Yovanovitch had "blocked Ukrainian prosecutors from traveling to the United States expressly to prevent them from delivering their 'evidence' about the 2016 U.S. election."

 Yovanovitch was recalled from her post at the end of April.
 Giuliani said in an interview in May that she was removed "because she was part of the efforts against the president."
 Mr. Trump insulted Yovanovitch in his call with Zelensky.